Indian National Army: Operations

 On 23 October 1943, Azad Hind declared war against Britain and the United States.
 Its first formal commitment came with the opening of the Japanese offensive towards Manipur, code-named U-Go.
-In the initial plans for invasion of India, Field Marshall Terauschi had been reluctant to confer any responsibilities to the INA beyond espionage and propaganda.
+In the initial plans for invasion of India, Field Marshal Terauchi had been reluctant to confer any responsibilities to the INA beyond espionage and propaganda.
 Bose rejected this as the role of Fifth-columnists, and insisted that INA should contribute substantially in troops to form a distinct identity of an Indian-liberation army.
 He secured from Japanese army Chief of Staff, General Sugiyama, the agreement that INA would rank as an allied army in the offensive.
 The advanced headquarters of Azad Hind was moved to Rangoon in anticipation of success.
 The INA's own strategy was to avoid set-piece battles, for which it lacked armament as well as manpower.
 Initially it sought to obtain arms and increase its ranks by inducing British-Indian soldiers to defect.
 The latter were expected to defect in large numbers.
 Col Prem Sahgal, once military secretary to Subhas Bose and later tried in the first Red Fort trials, explained the INA strategy to Peter Fay – although the war itself hung in balance and nobody was sure if the Japanese would win, initiating a popular revolution with grass-roots support within India would ensure that even if Japan ultimately lost the war, Britain would not be in a position to re-assert its colonial authority.
 It was planned that, once Japanese forces had broken through British defences at Imphal, the INA would cross the hills of North-East India into the Gangetic plain, where it would work as a guerrilla army.
 This army was expected to live off the land, with captured British supplies, support, and personnel from the local population.